shmuelSigler/Dcoya_DevOps/README.md

 ```

 #### Minikube Deployment Automation Script
 The script streamlines the deployment process on a Minikube cluster, reducing manual intervention.
-It starts by initializing Minikube, setting up a local Kubernetes cluster where your application will run.
+It starts by initializing Minikube, setting up a local Kubernetes cluster where the application will run.
 This automation saves time and ensures a consistent deployment environment.

 - **Configuration Management and TLS Security**: The script creates a ConfigMap to manage the Nginx configuration centrally, making it easier to maintain.
 Additionally, it generates a TLS secret using SSL/TLS certificates.